FUEN logo

 We provide simultaneous interpretation between four languages; English, German, Hungarian and Serbian.
 On agreement, participants can also intervene in Croatian, Bosnian or Montenegrin.

-We offer all the meals during the conference and an excursion to beautiful Subotica/Szabadka, which is the centre of the Hungarian community in Serbia.
+We would kindly ask you to arrange your travel and accommodation yourselves, since FUEN cannot unfortunately reimburse travel and accommodation costs.
+We do however offer all the meals during the conference and an excursion to beautiful Subotica/Szabadka, which is the centre of the Hungarian community in Serbia.
+By clicking on "info sheet for participants", you can find out more about the various hotel options

 REGISTRATION